UVA-Led Research Center Makes Significant Progress Eliminating the Long-Intractable Separation Between Computer Processing and Data Storage

 That was the year when researchers in the University of Virginia’s Department of Computer Science and Charles L. Brown Department of Electrical and Computer Engineering were tapped to lead a $29.7 million research effort to remove the memory wall.

 Four years into the five-year grant, the UVA-led, nine-university Center for Research in Intelligent Storage and Processing in Memory, or CRISP, has made strides that match the gargantuan problem the center is trying to solve.

-The center’s investigators and graduate students have published 378 papers, released 26 new software tools, and submitted 18 patent applications, of which two have been granted by the U.S. Patent and Trademark Office.
+The center’s investigators and graduate students have published 378 papers, released 26 new software tools, and submitted 18 patent applications of which two have already been granted by the U.S. Patent and Trademark Office.